Bhakti Fest 2019 : Spiritual Woodstock Of The Decade

 The next afternoon, on my way from an intense Kundalini Yoga class with the passionate and inspirational Kia Miller, I crossed paths with a new friend I had made the day before.
 Our initial meeting had gone from a quick question about Dr. Bronner’s coed, clothing optional, foam experience shower, to a deep unraveling of the “why” behind his trip to Bhakti Fest.

 We all come for different reasons, but love, connection, and devotional expression for the divine are common among most all of us.
 I invited him to join me on a walk to the next Workshop, but before we could make it there, we were stopped in our tracks by the devotional song coming from just over the hill.
-As with most Bhakit Fest attendees, we let our hearts guide us and instead of the workshop, we found ourselves sitting in front of loaner Harmoniums at Old Dehli Music’s Kirtan School where we would spend the next hour learning to use the Harmonium to play some of my Krishna Das favorites.
+As with most Bhakti Fest attendees, we let our hearts guide us and instead of the workshop, we found ourselves sitting in front of loaner Harmoniums at Old Dehli Music’s Kirtan School where we would spend the next hour learning, from Mike Cohen and his team of Kirtan Leader Institute teachers (Dawnia Dresser, Robyn Broyden and James Hoskins), to use the Harmonium to play some of my Krishna Das favorites.
 It was just enough time to fall in love with the traditional Indian organ instrument almost essential to any Kirtan practice.
 The good news?
 Old Dehli Music also had a nearby vendor tent set up where you could purchase the instrument on site.

 Because music is such a perfect way to express our love for the divine, it is a huge focus of Bhakti Fest.
 You cannot walk through the festival without hearing some form of devotional song whether in the form of a small impromptu jam band in the grass, traditional Sanskrit Kirtan led by well known artists like Jai Uttal, newer singer-songwriters like Mikey Pauker and Samuel J, husband and wife duos such as Rob & Melissa or Govind Das & Radha, spiritually rooted reggae vibes like Mike Love, unique ancestral and indigenous one-man orchestra sounds like Porangui, innovative combinations like Kirtanica by Jaya Lakshmi and Ananda, or conscious hip-hop based artists like Kiyoshi and MC Yogi.